Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 We consider whether users share multiple types of content (Table~\ref{table:overlap-categories}).
-We find that $44.9\%$ of the users who share DOIs also share unreliable sources.
-Vice-versa, $14.6\%$ of the users who share unreliable sources also share science, which is more frequently than users who share reliable sources ($11.7\%$).
-Unpacking the sharing of unreliable sources into its constituting categories (see Table~\ref{table:pairwise-overlap}), we observe that the percentage of sharing science is highest for users also sharing conspiracy theories ($35\%$), satire ($34.7\%$), and fake news ($26.7\%$).
-Science is substantially less often shared by users also sharing political media ($16.4\%$) and mainstream media ($11.4\%$).
-The separate categories make clear that science is most likely to be engaged with by users also sharing unreliable sources, with a particular concentration in the most unreliable sources.
-Furthermore, at the user level, we observe a weak correlation between the fraction of tweets containing science and unreliable content, with a correlation coefficient of $R = 0.20$, as shown in Fig.~\ref{fig:correlation_per_user}.
+We find that $46.09\%$ of the users who share science also share unreliable sources.
+Conversely, $19.64\%$ of the users who share unreliable sources also share science.
+In addition, the separate categories in Table~\ref{table:overlap-categories} make clear that science is more likely to be engaged by users who also share unreliable sources, with a particular concentration in the most unreliable sources (Untrustworthy).
+Furthermore, at the user level, we observe a weak correlation between the fraction of tweets containing science and unreliable content, with a correlation coefficient of $R = 0.21$, as shown in Fig.~\ref{fig:correlation_per_user}.
 In sum, users who share unreliable sources are likely to also share science.

+Unpacking the sharing of unreliable sources into their constituent categories, we find that users who shared conspiracy theories ($48.48\%$), satire ($45.28\%$), and fake news ($36.61\%$) were the most likely to also share science content.

+Sources classified as fake news and conspiracy theories are considered to be most harmful, and we here refer to these categories as ``untrustworthy'' (see the Methods Section for further details).
+We see that the sharing of science by users who shared untrustworthy sources is relatively high with $35.21\%$ (Table~\ref{table:overlap-categories}).
+Vice versa, we see that $22.33\%$ of the users who share science also shared untrustworthy sources.

+Finally, science is substantially less often shared by users also sharing mild-reliability score categories, $e.i.$ political media ($22.14\%$) and mainstream media ($15.03\%$), as we can see in Table~\ref{table:pairwise-overlap}.